Toyota Camry (XV70): Trim levels

 Each trim level would feature a different front fascia to differentiate it from other Camry models.

 Trim Levels for the Japanese Camry include X, G, WS, G Leather Package and WS Leather Package with the fuel system only being Hybrid.
 Trim levels for the North American Camry include L, LE, SE, XLE, XSE, XLE V6 and XSE V6, as well as LE, SE and XLE versions of the Camry Hybrid.
 In 2019, for the 2020 model year, the TRD Camry trim level was introduced.
 It was based on the SE trim and only available with a V6; it comes with sportier suspension, sports exhaust, body kit, trunk spoiler, special TRD-badged interior and red seat belts.

-In Puerto Rico, it is available with both petrol and hybrid engines, in contrast to the mainland United States where it is sold as a hybrid only; the TRD sports sedan versions are not available there.
+In Puerto Rico, it is available with both petrol and hybrid engines, the TRD sports sedan versions are not available there.

 In Guam, it is sold only as LE and XSE hybrid versions.

 Trim levels for the Australian Camry include Ascent, Ascent Sport, SX and SL, as well as Ascent, Ascent Sport and SL versions of the Camry Hybrid.
+The Camry XV70 is the first generation to be imported into Australia since the closure of manufacturing at Toyota Australia's Altona plant in 2017.
+The Camry is now imported from Japan's Toyota, Aichi plant.

 Trim levels for the Thai market Camry include 2.0 G, 2.5 G, 2.5 HV and 2.5 HV Premium, while the Malaysian Camry is only available in 2.5 V trim.
 Trim levels for the Philippine Camry include 2.5 G and 2.5 V. Trim levels for the Indonesian Camry include 2.5 G and 2.5 V, as well as the Camry Hybrid.
 Trim levels for the Vietnamese Camry include 2.0 G and 2.5 Q. In Singapore, the Camry is offered in 2.0-litre and 2.5-litre engine options.
 Only the Camry Hybrid is offered in India.
 In Brunei, the Camry is only offered in 2.5-litre engine option.
 For the Chinese market, trim levels consist of 2.0 G, 2.0 E, 2.0 S, 2.5 G, 2.5 Q, 2.5 S, 2.5 HG and 2.5 HQ.
 Engine choice consisted of the 6AR-FSE, the A25A and the A25B.
 The 6AR-FSE engine was replaced for the 2019 model year with the 2 litre M20A-FKS, which also powers the Toyota Corolla (E210).
 Gearbox choices are a 6-speed automatic for 2.0-litre models (6AR-FSE only), an 8-speed automatic for the 2.5G, Q and S and the CVT gearbox for the 2.0 E, 2.0 G, 2.0 S, 2.5HG and 2.5HQ.
 In Germany, the Camry Hybrid is offered in Business Edition and Executive trim levels.
 In the United Kingdom, the Camry Hybrid is offered in Design and Excel trim levels.